zeeboe/data_mining/README.md

-# (ﾉ◕ヮ◕)ﾉ *: MINING LARGE DATA SETS  ✧*
+# (ﾉ◕ヮ◕)ﾉ *:✧ MINING LARGE DATA SETS  ✧*

  For anyone who is completely new: Welcome!
 Coding is hard, but maybe this will help.

- This script will search for sequentially similar entries to a query in a large data base.
+ This commands notebook will give commands that will search for sequentially similar entries of a query in a large data base.

-The input is a list of FASTA sequences from known organisms and the output is a csv of sequentially similar hits that can be read as a data frame in python

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 # Preparing all of the variables